rust-lang/book/src/ch03-00-common-programming-concepts-in-rust.md

 # Common Programming Concepts in Rust

-Let's look at concepts that appear in almost every programming language and see how they work in Rust.
+Let's first look at concepts that appear in almost every programming language and see how they work in Rust.
 Many programming languages have much in common at their core.
 None of the concepts presented in this chapter are unique to Rust, but we’ll discuss Rust’s particular syntax and conventions concerning these common concepts.

 Specifically, we’ll be talking about variable bindings, basic types, functions, comments, and control flow.
 These foundations will be in every Rust